Listing with InventoryLab

 Please note that you cannot create completely new listings in InventoryLab, you can only list against existing ASINs in Amazon's Product Catalog.
 If you have a product that needs a new ASIN Catalog page, please use Seller Central to create the ASIN.
 Once the new ASIN has been created, you can come back to InventoryLab and add the ASIN to a batch if you wish.

 Listing with InventoryLab is most efficient when you are using a thermal label printer.
 This allows you to print labels while you list automatically so that you can list items as you go.
 The recommended label printer for InventoryLab is a DYMO 450 LabelWriter or a DYMO 450 Turbo.
 Either model can be acquired for a minimal investment.

 What is a batch?

-- Checking out translates to sending your item listings to Amazon and creating FBA Shipments out of them
+- Checking out translates to syncing your item listings to Amazon and creating shipments for them (if for an FBA batch)

 If you think of batches as described in this analogy you’re already well on your way to understanding the concept behind InventoryLab’s Listing functionality.

 How does a batch relate to FBA shipments?